bytecodealliance/wasmtime/cranelift/docs/ir.md

     accessible
         [Addressable] memory in which loads and stores always succeed without [trapping], except where specified otherwise (eg. with the `aligned` flag).
-Heaps, globals, tables, and the stack may contain accessible, merely addressable, and outright unaddressable regions.
+Heaps, templates, tables, and the stack may contain accessible, merely addressable, and outright unaddressable regions.
         There may also be additional regions of addressable and/or accessible memory not explicitly declared.